ToshioCP/Gtk4-tutorial/gfm/sec22.md

 Otherwise it does nothing.
 But, the function `close_request_cb` shows an alert dialog and if the user clicks on the accept button, the window will be destroyed.

-### Window "close-request" signal
+### Window "close-request" Signal

-GtkWindow has a "close-request" signal and it is emitted when the close button, which is x-shaped button at the top right corner, is clicked on.
+GtkWindow has a "close-request" signal and it is emitted when the close button, which is the x-shaped button at the top right corner, is clicked on.
 And the user handler is called before the default handler.
 If the user handler returns TRUE, the rest of the close process is skipped.
 If it returns FALSE, the rest will go on and the window will be destroyed.